thycotic/privman-docs/computer-groups/macOS/examples/copy-install.md

 ## Expected User Experience

-After the policies are updated, users can open a DMG or just drag and drop an application bundle to Applications.
+After the policies are updated, users can open a DMG or just drag and drop an application bundle to /Applications.
 They'll see the authenticate message an click __Authenticate__.

 ![copy](images/mac/copy_drag_drop-3.png "Message to authenticate")